aclark4life/blog-2017/2008/04/18/help-me-upgrade-plone-org/index.rst

 And I can promise you that tremendous progress will be made at the Paris sprint next week, including:

 - Finalization of the dist-utils enabled PloneSoftwareCenter that will be used.
-- Adding blob support to PloneSoftwareCenter (Witsch, can you help? :-))
+- Adding blob support to PloneSoftwareCenter (Witsch, can you help?)
 - Migrating all PSCFile objects from ExternalStorage to blob.

 So please, if you would like to see an upgraded plone.org as much as I would, please consider making a generous donation to my travel fund.
 I'd like to raise around $1000 to get reimbursed for my airfare only; I will be sleeping on a donated couch.
 The suggested donation amount is $50-100, but any amount is welcome.
 Thank you all very much!!!
 And thanks to everyone that has helped with the upgrade so far including but not limited to: Limi, Wiggy, SteveM, Tarek, Maurits, Newbery, Jens, Witsch, MattBowen!